MertKuzu/bank-application/README.md

 # bank-application

-You have to need local db in your computer if you want to use.
+You need to have local db in your computer and you have to download all libraries that i used in the application.
+If you want to use.
 I used MySQL for local db.

 Local Database tables must be like this: